 It is just so much fun to color on a gigantic piece of paper!
 Thinking of how much my kids loved these giant sheets, I thought, “Why not wrap a present in it?”
 The paper is big enough for a variety of presents.

 To me, this would be the perfect creative gift wrapping idea for a gift for a budding artist.
-I even included a package of crayons as the topper instead of a bow.
+I even included a package of crayons as the topper on the gift box instead of a bow.

 2. Candy Bow Toppers

 I simply wrapped the gift in white butcher paper and wrapped colored string around it.
-Then, I wrapped a length of string around the middle of the package of candy until it took on the shape of a bow.
+Then, I wrapped a length of string around the middle of the package of candy to shape into a bow.

 You can either tie or tape on your candy bow to the front of the package.
 I used a snack size package on this smaller gift, but a larger bag of candy would look just as cute!

 I bought a roll of white paper a couple of years ago from Mardel and I still have a bunch.
 You can find it on Amazon, too.
 This is A LOT of wrapping paper, so it will last quite a while!